Welcome to the Marion R/C Flyer's of Rochester, MN web portal.

 Student (19 years of age or under) $1.00 per year

-The Student Flight Instruction Program will resume June 2016 through
+The Student Flight Instruction Program resumed as of June 2016 and

-Beginner's Night: Wednesday afternoons/evenings will resume June 2016.
+Beginner's Night: Wednesday afternoons/evenings resumed June 2016.
 Contact our qualified Flight Instructors

 for free flight instruction.
 It is recommended that you make an appointment with Ray Dray or Skip Gram for flight